Quiet Ways to Capture and Hold the Attention of an Audience

 Coming back into the public eye, however, can be challenging.
 The internal life that introverts cultivate has the side effect of amplifying nerves and anxiety.
 While extroverts are looking out at a room full of friendly faces, introverts often make the mistake of listening to internal voices of doubt and negativity.

-A few simple techniques can make life easier for even the most introverted presenter.
+A few simple techniques in an ‘introvert’s guide to presenting’ can make life much easier and more bearable.

 Let Your Ideas do the Talking